Silvio O. Conte: Congressional career

 Conte was effective in taking care of his district, which covered most of Western Massachusetts.
 He helped to win defense contracts for the General Electric plant in Pittsfield.
 An avid fisherman and environmentalist, he introduced legislation to bring back Atlantic salmon to the Connecticut River and worked to protect other natural resources.

 He supported federal funding of research, and secured funding for a polymer research center at the University of Massachusetts Amherst.
 As he was a passionate advocate for federal funded health research through the National Institutes of Health, the NIH continues to honor him today with grants for neurological research awarded in his name.

 Conte never lost an election; he was the only Republican member of Congress who did not have an opponent in the 1964 election.
 He is somewhat famous for wearing a pig mask in a 1983 press conference, as a protest against pork barrel spending.

+Conte voted in favor of the Civil Rights Act of 1960, the Civil Rights Act of 1964 and the Civil Rights Act of 1968, as well as the 24th Amendment to the U.S. Constitution and the Voting Rights Act of 1965, and like fellow Massachusetts Republicans F. Bradford Morse, William H. Bates, Joseph W. Martin Jr., and Hastings Keith, voted in favor of the Medicare health program.

-In 1966, along with three Republican Senators and four other Republican Representatives, Conte signed a telegram sent to Georgia Governor Carl E. Sanders regarding the Georgia legislature's refusal to seat the recently elected Julian Bond in their state House of Representatives.
+In 1966, along with three Republican senators and four other Republican representatives, Conte signed a telegram sent to Georgia governor Carl E. Sanders regarding the Georgia legislature's refusal to seat the recently elected Julian Bond in their state House of Representatives.
 This refusal, said the telegram, was "a dangerous attack on representative government.
 None of us agree with Mr. Bond's views on the Vietnam War; in fact we strongly repudiate these views.
 But unless otherwise determined by a court of law, which the Georgia Legislature is not, he is entitled to express them."

-A member of the Republican Party, Conte was part of what was then its liberal northern tradition.
+A member of the Republican Party, Conte was part of what was then its liberal Northern tradition.
 Conte voted against U.S. involvement in the 1991 Gulf War, one of only three Republicans in the House to oppose the resolution, along with Frank Riggs (CA) and Connie Morella (MD).

-On social issues, Conte's record was more Conservative, also reflecting his Roman Catholic faith; for instance, he was opposed to abortion.
+On social issues, Conte's record was more conservative, also reflecting his Roman Catholic faith; for instance, he was opposed to abortion.
 He encouraged a generation of young activists whom he hired as staff.
 For instance, Betty Boothroyd worked for him as a legislative assistant between 1960 and 1962; she later became Speaker of the House of Commons of the United Kingdom.